Four-component relativistic calculations in a multiwavelet basis with improved convergence: Declarations

 \section{Declarations}

 We use the CRediT taxonomy of contributor roles.\cite{Allen2014-rd,Brand2015-qc} The ``Investigation'' role also includes the ``Methodology'', ``Software'', and ``Validation'' roles.
 The ``Analysis'' role also includes the ``Formal analysis'' and ``Visualization'' roles.
 The ``Funding acquisition'' role also includes the ``Resources'' role.
-We visualize contributor roles in the following authorship attribution matrix, as suggested in Ref.~\citenum{authorship-attribution}.
+We visualize contributor roles in the following authorship attribution matrix,

 \begin{appendices}